Information about development and validation of methods

 To ensure that other scientists can implement and use the methods that you have developed, they need to be described in sufficient detail in your publication.

-Promoting Reusable and Open Methods and Protocols (PRO-MaP) and Reporting In Vitro Experiments Responsibly (RIVER), are two sets of draft recommendations aiming to increase and improve the reporting of detailed protocols for methods used in the life sciences.
-These draft recommendations outline actions that can be taken by each of four stakeholder groups; researchers, research institutions and departments, publishers and editors, and research funding bodies, in order to produce clear step-by-step protocols for research methods.
+Promoting Reusable and Open Methods and Protocols (PRO-MaP) and Reporting In Vitro Experiments Responsibly (RIVER), are two sets of recommendations aiming to increase and improve the reporting of detailed protocols for methods used in the life sciences.
+These recommendations outline actions that can be taken by each of four stakeholder groups; researchers, research institutions and departments, publishers and editors, and research funding bodies, in order to produce clear step-by-step protocols for research methods.

 For regulators working with risk assessment to be able to use data from methods that are not part of an established test guideline, the methods need to be clearly described.
 The Template for the Description of Cell-Based Toxicological Test Methods (ToxTemp), has been developed to help researchers meet the documentation requirements from regulators.